vanviegen/warpsocket/README.md

 **Parameters:**

-- `socketId` - - The unique identifier of the WebSocket connection
+- `socketId` - - The unique identifier of the WebSocket connection.
-- `channelName` - - The name of the channel to subscribe to (Buffer, ArrayBuffer, or string)
+- `channelName` - - The name of the channel to subscribe to (Buffer, ArrayBuffer, or string).

-**Returns:** true if the subscription was added, false if already subscribed
+**Returns:** true if the subscription was added, false if already subscribed.

 ### unsubscribe · function